What are payday loans?

 What types of payday advance loans exist?

-Payday loans often get referred to as other things, like installment loans for example.
+Payday loans often get referred to as other things, like installment loans or cash advance loans for example.
 This makes it hard to choose the right direct lender which makes it hard to choose the right direct lender because there are many different options with very little difference.
 Our website covers these options in detail but to simplify things we've curated this list of alternative products that could also be considered a payday loan:

 - Cash advance/Payday advance/ Wage advance/ Salary advance/